SAP/luigi/docs/application-setup.md

 All those steps are achieved through a single **installer** script which sets up a Luigi application on your system.
 Keep in mind that if you have a single page application, you need to transfer it to a "two-page application".
 You should run your application to make sure the existing router doesn't interfere.

-Once the installation is complete, you can [configure](navigation-configuration.md) Luigi by editing the files in your `luigi-config` folder.
+Once the installation is complete, you can [configure](navigation-configuration.md) Luigi by editing the files in the `src/luigi-config` directory.

 Choose the framework to build your application: